rursache/Hackintosh-10900k-Z490-Vision-G-AMD-6900XT/README.md

 **SMBIOS**: iMac20,2

-The system triple boots Windows 11 and Linux Mint
+The system triple boots Windows 11 and Ubuntu Mate

 ## Tools
 Don't be an idiot and use these great tools instead of wasting your time with propertree or other plist editors: